Github-Archives/react-graphql-django-demonstration/README.md

 This project demonstrates the integration of a Django backend with a React frontend using GraphQL.
 The backend is powered by Django, and the frontend is built with Vite.
 This guide provides steps to set up and run the project locally.

 Follow [Django Backend Setup](#django-backend-setup) and [React Frontend Setup](#react-frontend-setup).
-You'll need to run both Backend and Frontend Seperately for the app to function properly.
+You'll need to run both Backend and Frontend seperately for the app to function properly.

 ## Django Backend Setup